 Do you have a messy marriage?
 Join the club.

-I realized yesterday that one problem I have with embracing my union with Christ is this: being pursued is great, but once you’re married, the fun is over.
+I realized yesterday that one problem I have with marriage is this: embracing my union with Christ.
+That changes everything.
+Our culture tells us that being pursued is great, but once you’re married, the fun is over.
 Marriage is all work and messes.

 Hollywood reinforces this idea.
 My heart leaps when Meg Ryan’s email dings.
 You’ve Got Mail!
 Someone mysterious is pursuing her.
 Her heart begins to pound.
 She responds tentatively at first, but gradually begins to open herself to this stranger/friend.
 Her hopes rise, then fall.
 Confusion enters, tension builds.
 Then comes the moment in Central Park.
 Tom Hanks appears over the hill, his dog running ahead like some kind of peace offering.

 It’s him!
 At last!
 She falls into his arms as the credits roll.